KKYX

+By day, KKYX transmits 50,000 watts non-directional.
+As 680 AM is a clear channel frequency, to protect other stations from interference, KKYX reduces power at night to 10,000 watts.
+After sunset, it uses a directional antenna with a four-tower array.
+The transmitter site is off FM471 in Medina County, about 10 miles west of Downtown San Antonio.
+Programming is also heard on 250-watt FM translator K285EU at 104.9 MHz in Mendoza.

 History

-KKYX signed on, with the sequentially issued call letters KGCM, in the fall of 1926.
-It initially had limited programming, and in early December the schedule of the then-ten watt station was reported to be "Daily except Sunday: 10:15 a.m weather forecast; 10:30-11:30 a.m. request music; 12:30 road information followed by music; 6:30-7:30 p.m. request music".
+The station signed on the air in the fall of 1926.
+It had the sequentially assigned call sign KCGM.
+Initially, it was a 10-watt station and had limited programming.
+By early December the schedule was reported to be "Daily except Sunday: 10:15 a.m weather forecast; 10:30-11:30 a.m. request music; 12:30 road information followed by music; 6:30-7:30 p.m. request music".

 During this time the local Chamber of Commerce was promoting San Antonio as "America's Playground" for conventions and tourists.
-Aligning the station with this promotion, in December 1926 station owner Robert Bridge arranged for the call letters to be changed to KTAP, standing for the slogan "Kum to America's Playground".
+Aligning the station with this promotion, in December 1926 station owner Robert Bridge arranged for the call sign to be changed to KTAP, standing for the slogan "Kum to America's Playground".

 The station's later call signs were KABC, KGBS and KENS, followed in 1962 by KBAT.
 The current KKYX call sign was adopted on September 4, 1972, and the station has had a country music format ever since.
-It became a major outlet for country music that serves much of south Texas.
+It became a major outlet for country artists from much of South Texas.
 During the 1970s and early 1980s, KKYX was ranked one of the top ten country music radio stations in the United States.

-It currently broadcasts a classic country music format, similar to that of WSM AM 650 in Nashville, Tennessee, focusing on old country hits over the years from the 1950s to the 1990s.